-To promptly report any breakages or malfunctions.
+- To promptly report any breakages or malfunctions.

 - To attend to minor maintenance such as replacing smoke alarm batteries and light bulbs.

 - To respect the rules of the tenancy regarding pets, smoking, sub-letting etc.

 - To allow reasonable access to the landlord and his workmen.

-The landlord assumes responsibility for insuring the property and for attending to maintenance issues.
+- The landlord assumes responsibility for insuring the property and for attending to maintenance issues.

-Deposit: Usually one month and a half months rent payable in advance.
+Five weeks rent payable in advance.
 This should be held in a government approved Tenancy Deposit Scheme.
 The deposit will be returned in full at the end of the tenancy agreement, providing there have been no damage or breakages.

 You will also be responsible for insuring your personal possessions, utility bills, telephone and broadband, council tax, T.V. licence and any other services you choose to subscribe to.

-Ensure you have the contact details of the managing agent and/or the landlord in case of malfunction.
+- Ensure you have the contact details of the managing agent and/or the landlord in case of malfunction.

-Carefully check the details of the Inventory.
+- Carefully check the details of the Inventory.
 If there is no inventory, make your own for your personal records.

 - Check the landlord gas safety certificate and make sure the electrics are safe.